 Cable's 2012 line was led by first-team All-Pro and Pro Bowler Unger and Pro Bowler Okung, as they finished the season as the league's fourth-youngest starting offensive line.
 Seattle's rushing attack ranked third in the NFL with 2,579 yards, which was led by first-team All-Pro and Pro Bowler Lynch, who set career highs in carries (315), rushing yards (1,590), average yards per carry (5.0) and yards from scrimmage (1,786).

 Facing injuries to his line in 2011, Cable maintained a solid unit as Seattle's line paved the way for Lynch's Pro Bowl season with 285 carries, 1,204 yards and 12 rushing touchdowns.

-Before joining the Seahawks, Cable spent four seasons in Oakland from 2007-10.
-He was named the 17th head coach of the Raiders on February 3, 2009 after serving as the interim head coach for the last 12 games of the 2008 season.
+Before joining the Seahawks, Cable spent four seasons with the Raiders in Oakland from 2007-10.
+He was named the 17th head coach of the franchise on February 3, 2009 after serving as the interim head coach for the last 12 games of the 2008 season.
 He led Oakland to an 8-8 record in 2010, a three-win improvement from the year before, and went 17-27 in his time leading the Silver and Black.

 Cable entered the NFL coaching ranks as an offensive line coach with the Falcons in 2006, where he worked with a unit that saw the Falcons lead the NFL in rushing with 183.7 yards per game.